CAS Tools: Alternative Economy

-Zurich University of the Arts, Toni-Areal, Pfingstweidstrasse 96, CH-Zurich
+Join our webinar or the class at Zurich University of the Arts, Toni-Areal, Pfingstweidstrasse 96, CH-Zurich

 Social entrepreneurs are gaining international attention motivated by the desire for change and to build initiatives that can create an improved social, environmental or economic condition for their stakeholders.
 In this module you will learn how social entrepreneurs have developed creative solutions to address social problems.
 The purpose of the course is to develop knowledge about social entrepreneurship, appreciate the role of social entrepreneurs that create social change, deepen students’ understanding of the challenges and opportunities around them, and to inspire to use their skills and knowledge to be change makers.

 In this course you will gain knowledge about how you can use social entrepreneurship to further your goals.
 You will learn how to develop creative solutions to address social problems and empower yourself to see social entrepreneurship as a force for social change.
 This module will introduce the concept and essential tools, and will engages students and the course coordinator in a co-learning journey of this increasingly active field.
 Through the program, the students will:

 Gain conceptual awareness of social entrepreneurship and social enterprises